aabidsayeed1/design-patterns/creational/abstract_factory/README.md

 ## Pattern Structure 🧩

-- <b>Abstract Product Interfaces:</b> We define interfaces for each product type (Chair, Sofa, CoffeeTable) so that all variants adhere to the same rules.
+**Abstract Product Interfaces:** We define interfaces for each product type (Chair, Sofa, CoffeeTable) so that all variants adhere to the same rules.

-- <b>Concrete Products:</b> We implement these interfaces for various style variants, such as ModernChair or VictorianSofa.
+**Concrete Products:** We implement these interfaces for various style variants, such as ModernChair or VictorianSofa.

-- <b>Abstract Factory:</b> We create an abstract factory interface with methods for creating each product type (createChair, createSofa, createCoffeeTable).
+**Abstract Factory:** We create an abstract factory interface with methods for creating each product type (createChair, createSofa, createCoffeeTable).

-- <b>Concrete Factories:</b> For each product family variant (Modern, Victorian), we create concrete factory classes (ModernFurnitureFactory, VictorianFurnitureFactory) that implement the abstract factory interface.
+**Concrete Factories:** For each product family variant (Modern, Victorian), we create concrete factory classes (ModernFurnitureFactory, VictorianFurnitureFactory) that implement the abstract factory interface.

 ## Example Source 📚